MaxTechnics/AHTFinder/README.md

 #### Unknown Download Codes
 * [unidentified](018-2393-A), possibly [MacBook1,1 Mac-F4208CC8]

-## Contributing
-Please notify me by opening an issue if you find something that's wrong.
-Is the wrong model shown?
-Is a link not/no longer working?
-Please report it.
-Be sure to mention the Hardware Model and Board ID and if the wrong one is mentioned also what the wrong model is.
-This way, fixing bugs is much easier.

-If you do end up using this, please also open an issue mentioning your test results so i can update the tested and verified column.
-Open an issue with title: verification or something like that, mention the used download code, Board ID and Hardware Model.
-Thank you in advance!

 ## Used tools, libraries and repos
 - All download codes were originally found by upekkha and put in [this](https://github.com/upekkha/AppleHardwareTest) repository.
 Credits go to [upekkha](https://github.com/upekkha/)!